wachin/Midi-To-Tablature_Translator/README.txt

-Current state of the project (4/4/15):
+Current state of the project (9/3/15):
+Re-writing this buddy in Haskell.
+Let's do it!

+State of the project (4/4/15):
 BROKEN - was in the middle of refactoring a few months ago

-I should rewrite this from scratch using the c++ midi library..might work a bit better.

 For now I would run it strictly out of the command line (I've had problems porting it over to eclipse or some other IDE)